Global well-posedness of the nonlinear Hartree equation for infinitely many particles with singular interaction: Introduction

 \subsection{Outline of the paper}

 The rest of the paper is organized as follows.
 In Section \ref{sec: preliminaries}, we provide preliminary definitions and basic Strichartz estimates for operators and density functions associated with the free Schr\"odinger flow.
 In Section \ref{sec: Generalized relative entropy}, we review the relative entropy and the relative free energy from Lewin and Sabin \cite{LS1, LS2}, and extend the Lieb-Thirring inequality (see Proposition \ref{main:Lieb-Thirring}).
 In Section \ref{sec: Density function estimates for linear Schrodinger flows}, we develop the Strichartz estimates for density functions associated with the \textit{perturbed} linear flow (Proposition \ref{Density estimates III}), which is the key analysis tool in our paper.
 Then, in Section \ref{sec: local well-posedness of the NLH}, using the estimates in the previous section, we establish the local well-posedness of the density formulation \eqref{density NLH} for the NLH.
 Finally, in Section \ref{sec: Global well-posedness of the NLH}, making the conservation of the relative free energy rigorous, we establish global well-posedness.
 In addition, in Appendix \ref{sec: 1D case}, we give a simpler proof of global well-posedness in the 1D case, and illustrate why the Strichartz estimates (Proposition \ref{Density estimates III}) are introduced for the 3D problem.
+In Appendix \ref{sec: global well-posedness in the trace class}, we show the global well-posedness of trace-class perturbations for NLH, which construct regular solutions used in Section \ref{sec: Construction of approximate solutions}.